TL; DR: Scrum Stakeholder Anti-Patterns

 Scrum Stakeholder Anti-Patterns — Conclusion

-✋ Do Not Miss Out: Join the 3,100-plus Strong ‘Hands-on Agile’ Slack Team
+✋ Do Not Miss Out and Learn more about Scrum Stakeholder Anti-Patterns — Join the 11,000-plus Strong ‘Hands-on Agile’ Slack Community

-I invite you to join the “Hands-on Agile” Slack team and enjoy the benefits of a fast-growing, vibrant community of agile practitioners from around the world.
+I invite you to join the “Hands-on Agile” Slack Community and enjoy the benefits of a fast-growing, vibrant community of agile practitioners from around the world.

-If you like to join now all you have to do now is provide your credentials via this Google form, and I will sign you up.
+If you like to join all you have to do now is provide your credentials via this Google form, and I will sign you up.
 By the way, it’s free.